 The new education reform law approved in December 1997 requires that, on or before September 1, 1998, each school board must adopt and enforce a promotion policy to ensure that students meet local goals and objectives and can perform at the expected grade level prior to promotion.
 (Policy 6:280)

-Decisions to promote or retain students in any classes shall be based on successful completion of the curriculum, attendance, performance on the MAP, the Illinois Assessment of Readiness, or other testing or criteria established by the school district policy.
+Decisions to promote or retain students in any classes shall be based on successful completion of the curriculum, attendance, performance on the PARCC Test, or other testing or criteria established by the school district policy.

 PRESCHOOL PROGRAMS